puffscoin/web3.js/docs/web3-eth-accounts.rst

     web3.eth.accounts.recoverTransaction(rawTransaction);

-Recovers the Ethereum address which was used to sign the given RLP encoded transaction.
+Recovers the PUFFScoin address which was used to sign the given RLP encoded transaction.

 ----------
 Parameters